 Understanding bone biology through the discovery of osteogenic proteins derived from the study of craniosynostosis

 Craniosynostosis, the premature fusion of the skull bones, is a significant medical and dental health issue.
-The Cunningham laboratory is investigating the molecular and developmental causes of isolated and hereditary craniosynostosis syndromes, with the goal of understanding what drives premature bone fusion.
+Dr. Michael Cunningham is investigating the molecular and developmental causes of isolated and hereditary craniosynostosis syndromes, with the goal of understanding what drives premature bone fusion.
 Using mesenchymal stem cells created from cell lines derived from surgical bone samples of craniosynostosis patients and RNA sequence data, Dr. Cunningham is evaluating the role of differential gene expression and genetic variation in the pathogenesis of the disease.

 In addition to identifying causal mutations in craniosynostosis, this work is aimed at gaining an understanding of the biology of bone growth and how disease disrupts the maintenance of normal bone development.
 Using differential gene expression data and studies on the mechanobiology of osteoblasts, Dr. Cunningham is focused on identifying factors that affect bone growth.
-Recently, the Cunningham laboratory and collaborators have identified a relationship between insulin growth factor 1 (IGF1) activation and changes in cellular contractility and migration in osteoblasts derived from craniosynostosis patients.
+Recently, he and collaborators have identified a relationship between insulin growth factor 1 (IGF1) activation and changes in cellular contractility and migration in osteoblasts derived from craniosynostosis patients.
 Genetic variant analysis has demonstrated that genes with mutations that cause syndromic forms of craniosynostosis are more likely to harbor variants predicted to be damaging in single suture forms.

 The discovery of osteogenic proteins may have important therapeutic implications for the treatment of fractures, osteoporosis, bony overgrowth and in the management of surgical wounds.
 Ultimately, it may be possible to develop therapeutics to treat bone disorders and congenital abnormalities or for use as adjuvants in surgical procedures involving the need to regrow bone or modulate the rate of bone growth.
 Dr. Cunningham is interested in potential industry collaborations where his expertise in bone biology would contribute to the identification of proteins involved in bone formation and the regulation of bone growth, as well as in proteins with potential clinical utility in the treatment and management of bone disorders and malformations.